 Absolutely!
 You can take elderberry gummies daily.
 I wouldn’t recommend taking more than 2 or 3 a day.

 They really do!
 We have been taking elderberry syrup and elderberry gummies for years and they have drastically helped our immune system!
 I’m a firm believer.

 You can store the elderberry gummies in a container that has a good seal at room temperature for up to 2 weeks.
 Make sure to keep them out of direct sunlight.
 If you happen to live in a hot environment, it would be best to put them in the refrigerator.

-It depends on a couple different factors, the first being the size of the gummies you make.
+It depends on a few different factors, the first being the size of the gummies you make.

 If you use a big LEGO mold, you’ll get big gummies.
 You probably only need half or one gummy each day.